 Proactively maintaining your home’s air conditioner will help avoid a breakdown on the warmest summer days, when your air conditioner is functioning at full capacity around the clock for weeks and months.
 During a standard maintenance visit, an expert air conditioning technician can typically avoid an emergency by discovering issues and replacing parts before they give out, and cleaning and tuning the air conditioner so it is in tip-top shape all summer when its needed the most.

 Wear loose, lightweight fabric, particularly when you’re going to be outside.
 Avoid wearing dark colors, particularly black clothing, since dark colors hold heat.
 The color white reflects the sun and helps keep you cooler.
 It also helps to purchase a wide-brimmed or gardening hat to keep the sun off your face, and avoid layering clothing.

 Help keep you and your loved ones hydrated by drinking plenty of fluids, especially water or juice.
 Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try to keep a water bottle with you everywhere you go.
 When it’s exceptionally hot, especially during mid-day, avoid drinks with alcohol or caffeine because they can add to dehydration.

-To make sure your air conditioner is in good shape and is ready to keep your family cool if there’s an emergency, call Comfort Masters Service Experts Heating & Air Conditioning.
+To make sure your air conditioner is in good shape and is ready to keep your family cool if there’s an emergency, call Comfort Masters Service Experts.
 We are available around the clock so whenever you need us, we’re there for you.